SirusDoma/Genode.Audio/README.md

 ### .NET Standard Branch ###

 This branch has been modified to become .NET Standard library which can be consumed in .NET Core application.
 The included example also has been re-written into .NET Core 2.0.
 There is also OGG Encoder included for this branch.

 Checkout *Compiling Project* section for further details.

 ## Compiling Project ##

 In this branch, the project framework is re-targeted to .NET Standard to ensure it consumable by .NET 4.7 or .NET Core projects for cross platform compilation.
-This framework also make a use of OpenTK.NETCore which the official OpenTK package for .NET Core.
+This framework also make a use of OpenTK.NETCore, which is the official OpenTK package for .NET Core.

 It is required to configure the Build Configuration Platform (`x86`/`x64`) of target application to match the library configuration.
 Avoid using `Any CPU` platform, because this framework uses native external dependencies (e.g: the engine may fail when deciding which version of `openal32.dll` to use).